-The primary performance drivers for the Company are the; identification and acquisition of projects which demonstrate potential for near-term diamond production with suitable costs and diamond yields, successful transition of these projects to full scale production, current and future rough diamond market prices, establishment of strategic relationships with reputable purchasing entities of rough diamonds serving global markets.
+The primary performance drivers for the Company are the; identification and acquisition of projects which demonstrate potential for near-term diamond production and future growth, with suitable costs and diamond yields, the successful transition of these projects into full scale production, the dynamics of current and future rough diamond market prices, and the establishment of strategic relationships with reputable purchasing entities of rough diamonds serving global markets.

 The onset of the global financial crisis in 2008 and 2009 had a profound effect on the world economy including the diamond market.
 At that time, analysts, industry experts, and trade publications reported a softening of diamond prices and short-term demand.
-Despite the expected decline in the United States market, industry experts anticipated increasing demand from the vast emerging markets of China, India, and the Middle East.
-As of mid-2009 rough diamond prices began to recover, and by early 2010 price recovery was approaching the previous all-time highs experienced in 2008 prior to the global financial crisis.
+Despite the decline in the market at that time, industry experts anticipated increasing demand from the emerging markets of China, India, and the Middle East.
+As of mid-2010 rough diamond prices began to recover and were approaching the previous all-time highs experienced prior to the global financial crisis.
 This trend of steadily increasing rough diamond prices largely continued, and by the mid 2011 industry sources were reporting rough diamond prices above the 2008 pre-crisis highs.
-These highs were followed by periods of a weakening of prices in 2015/16.
-As of the end of 2018, and into 2019, rough prices for certain categories of goods remained under pressure, however the overall potential for increasing rough diamond prices over the long-term remains logical for the supply/demand reasons set forth above.
+Starting at the end of 2018, rough prices for certain categories of goods began to again fall under pressure, a trend which continued through to the end of 2019, however the overall potential for increasing rough diamond prices over the long-term remains logical for the same looming supply/demand reasons set forth above.
 Readers are cautioned that any significant and sustained decrease in the market prices for rough diamonds could have a material adverse effect on the Company's performance and results from operations.

-As of September 30, 2019, the Company's principal assets were the following: (i) a 70% majority interest in DMI Minerals South Africa (Pty) Ltd., which the Company used to acquire the Krone-Endora at Venetia project from De Beers Consolidated Mines Limited, (ii) a 100% interest in DMI Diamonds South Arica (Pty) Ltd., which serves as the Company's main corporate entity to support its South African projects, operations, initial exploration efforts, and the evaluation of all future projects.
+As of December 31, 2019, the Company's principal assets were the following: (i) a 70% majority interest in DMI Minerals South Africa (Pty) Ltd., which the Company used to acquire the Krone-Endora at Venetia project from De Beers Consolidated Mines Limited, (ii) a 100% interest in DMI Diamonds South Arica (Pty) Ltd., which serves as the Company's main corporate entity to support its South African projects, operations, initial exploration efforts, and the evaluation of all future projects.
 Below are brief descriptions of each of these assets.